 What Types of Cyber Insurance Are Available?

 When choosing cyber insurance policies, there are two main types of insurance coverage available: first-party coverage and third-party coverage.
-It is essential that buyers know the differences between these two types of coverage and carefully examine the necessity of both for their own company.
+Buyers need to know the differences between these two types of coverage and carefully examine the necessity of both for their own company.

 For a quick overview on what cyber insurance policies should include, the Federal Trade Commission provides a helpful checklist for small businesses.